openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 ## Risks and Assumptions

-Adding a public method to the `Control` class might create incompatibility where application developers also added a method with the same name.
+Adding a public method to the `Control` class might create incompatibility if application developers have already added a method with the same name.

-Migration of the existing core Controls to the new BehaviorBase carries a regression risk because:
+Migration of the existing core controls to the new BehaviorBase carries a regression risk because:

 - no test suite currently exists that exhaustively exercises every key mapping on every platform
 - no headful tests currently exist that go beyond simple features and try to test the system as a whole, complete with focus traversal, popups, etc.